Gurjit Kaur

 Gurjit Kaur (born 25 October 1995) is an Indian female field hockey player.
 She plays the position of a defender and is also the team's designated drag flicker.
 She has represented India internationally, most recently at the Hockey World Cup 2018.
 She was the most successful goal-scorer during India's Asia Cup title triumph with 8 goals.
 She has played 53 international matches, as of July 2018.
 She was named women's "Player of the Year" at FIH Player of the Year Awards for the year 2020-21.
-She was great Indian player who represent punjab and India at national level.
+She is regarded as a great Indian player who represented punjab and India at the national level.

 Early life

 Gurjit Kaur was born on 25 October 1995, in the Miadi Kalan village in Amritsar, Punjab.
 She was born into a farming family to parents Satnam Singh and Harjinder Kaur.
 She has one older sister, Pradeep Kaur.
 It was important to her parents to give her and her sister a quality education, so they elected to send their two daughters to a private school in Ajnala, over 13 km away, instead of the local government school in the village.
 Gurjit's father Satnam Singh would fit his daughters into his cycle and drive them to school, and wait all day until their school got over to ferry them back.

 Since this was not a practical solution, her parents finally decided to send their two daughters to a boarding school over 70 km away in Kairon in the Tarn Taran district of Punjab in 2006.
 Kairon happened to be one of the oldest and most famous women's hockey nurseries, and this is where the two sisters discovered their passion for the sport.
 Their excellence in hockey earned them a spot in the government wing of the school, granting them free education and meals, which came as a relief to the sisters' cash-strapped parents.

 Gurjit Kaur continued her education at Kairon until 2011, after which she moved to Jalandhar's Lyallpur Khalsa College for Women to continue her education and her training – which is where she got serious about drag-flicking.
 After this, she got placed in the Indian Railways as a junior clerk in Allahabad.